-What people put on while hiking in the winter or on mountain ranges may need the most attention.
+What people put on while hiking in the winter may need the most attention.
 Generally, experts suggest wearing three layers to protect the skin.
 The inside layer has wicking technology so that hikers can minimize the cycle of sweating and excess cooling.
 The middle layer offers insulation that reflects body heat instead of dissipating it.
 Outer layers block wind, moisture, and cold temperatures from infiltrating the inner layers.
 Hikers should consider packing extras of the inner layer so they can change if they get sweaty.

 Hikers also need proper coverage for their head, neck, hands, and feet.
 Exposure to very cold weather can lead to frostbite even without regularly touching snow or ice.
 All pieces of clothing should fit properly, as items that are too tight could reduce circulation.